Theloderma moloch (Annandale, 1912)

 Isolated populations in Arunachal Pradesh and Assam, northeastern India, and adjacent southeastern Xizang, China, possibly extending into Myanmar.
 See comment.

 Possibly a member of Hazelia (= Nyctixalus) according to Liem, 1970, Fieldiana, Zool., 57: 96, but he noted that the situation required more study.
 Provisionally transferred to Nyctixalus by Dubois, 1981, Monit.
 Zool.
 Ital., N.S., Suppl., 15: 257.
 This transfer not recognized implicitly by Zhao and Adler, 1993, Herpetol.
 China: 160.
 Fei, 1999, Atlas Amph.
 China: 266-267, provided a brief account (as Theloderma moloch), a map, and figure.
 Li, Che, Murphy, Zhao, Zhao, Rao, and Zhang, 2009, Mol.
 Phylogenet.
 Evol., 53: 520, suggested on the basis of molecular evidence that this species is not a Theloderma, but more likely close to Philautus, although they refrained from providing a taxonomic remedy.
 Chanda, 2002, Handb.
 Indian Amph.: 182, and Sarkar and Ray, 2006, In Alfred (ed.), Fauna of Arunachal Pradesh, Part 1: 301, provided brief accounts.
 Dutta, 1997, Amph.
 India Sri Lanka: 72-73, provided relevant literature and range, and suggested the presence of this species in adjacent Myanmar and Xizang, China.
 See Orlov, Dutta, Ghate, and Kent, 2006, Russ.
 J. Herpetol., 13: 155-175, for brief comments.
 See map, description of geographic range and habitat, and conservation status (as Nyctixalus moloch) in Stuart, Hoffmann, Chanson, Cox, Berridge, Ramani, and Young, 2008, Threatened Amph.
 World: 517.
 Fei, Hu, Ye, and Huang, 2009, Fauna Sinica, Amph.
 2: 750-752, provided an account and a spot map for China.
 Mathew and Sen, 2010, Pict.
 Guide Amph.
 NE India: 122-123, provided a brief characterization and photographs.
 Fei, Ye, and Jiang, 2010, Colored Atlas of Chinese Amph.: 445, provided a brief account.
 Li, Rao, Murphy, and Zhang, 2011, Asian Herpetol.
 Res., Ser.
 3, 2 (1) : 7, suggested that inclusion of this species within Theloderma rendered Theloderma non-monophyletic.
 Li, Zhao, and Dong, 2010, Amph.
 Rept.
 Tibet: 73, provided an account for Xizang, China.
 Rowley, Le, Hoang, Dau, and Cao, 2011, Zootaxa, 3098: 1-20, noted that at least based upon the existing molecular evidence "Theloderma" moloch is not a member of Theloderma.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583, confirmed this result in their molecular tree based on Genbank sequences, placing "Theloderma" moloch as the sister taxon of Kurixalus + (Raorchestes + Pseudophilautus). : 59–67, employing the same sequences verified the exclusion of "Theloderma" moloch from Theloderma; see further comment under the Theloderma generic record.
 Fei, Ye, and Jiang, 2012, Colored Atlas Chinese Amph.
 Distr.: 525, provided an account (as Aquixalus idiootocus), photographs, and a range map for China.
 Poyarkov, Orlov, Moiseeva, Pawangkhanant, Ruangsuwan, Vassilieva, Galoyan, Nguyen, and Gogoleva, 2015, Russ.
 J. Herpetol., 22: 241–280, in their revision of Theloderma, discussed the status of this species and concluded that at this point that no taxonomic decision can be made although placing it within their Nyctixalini, resulting in them leaving this species in Theloderma sensu lato, unnassigned to subgenus.
-In a more taxon-dense study Biju, Senevirathne, Garg, Mahony, Kamei, Thomas, Shouche, Raxworthy, Meegaskumbura, and Van Bocxlaer, 2016, PLoS One, 11(1): e0145727: 1–17, may have resolved the problem.
+In a more taxon-dense study Biju, Senevirathne, Garg, Mahony, Kamei, Thomas, Shouche, Raxworthy, Meegaskumbura, and Van Bocxlaer, 2016, PLoS One, 11(1): e0145727: 1–17, have seemingly resolved the problem.
 They found that genetic samples from near the type locality (in northeastern India) grouped with other Theloderma species, while tissues associated with this nominal species by Li, Che, Murphy, Zhao, Zhao, Rao, and Zhang, 2009, Mol.
 Phylogenet.
-Evol., 53: 509–522, from Motuo, Xizang, China, corresponds to an unnamed species in Frankixalus.
+Evol., 53: 509–522, from Motuo, Xizang, China, correspond to Nasutixalus medogensis.
 This may affect the range statement but for the moment this remain unresolved.
+Sivongxay, Davankham, Phimmachak, Phoumixay, and Stuart, 2016, Zootaxa, 4147: 439–440, also discussed the problem.
+Li, Hou, Yu, Yan, Li, Jiang, Li, and Orlov, 2016, Russ.
+J. Herpetol., 23: 41–54, provided the first record in southeastern Xizang, China, in 102 years.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.